Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 Section C: How to Carry Out Right to Work Checks Without Discriminating

 Right to work checks are mandatory.
-The compliance question is not whether to carry them out, but how to do so in a way that avoids unlawful discrimination.
+The issue in practice is usually how the checks are applied in a way that avoids unlawful discrimination.
 Employers need a consistent, documented process that satisfies immigration requirements without exposing the organisation to equality risk.

 1. Apply checks consistently at the same recruitment stage

-Right to work checks should be built into the recruitment process as a standard step for all candidates, normally after a conditional offer has been made and before employment begins.
+Right to work checks should be built into the recruitment process as a standard step for all candidates, often after a conditional offer has been made and before employment begins and before employment begins.
 Conducting checks at different stages for different applicants creates unnecessary risk and can support an inference of discriminatory treatment.

-Consistency is central to maintaining a statutory excuse under the illegal working regime.
-It also provides a clear defence if a candidate alleges that they were singled out because of race, nationality or ethnic origin.
+Consistency helps reduce discrimination risk and supports defensible compliance processes, and helps to act as a defence if a candidate alleges that they were singled out because of race, nationality or ethnic origin.

 2. Avoid assumptions about nationality or immigration status